Updated: Jul 24

 These deep belly breaths encourage us to use our lungs to their full capacity, where we might not do so throughout the day.

 Establishing abdominal breathing is a lovely way to start your yoga practice and settle your mind.
-Here, Lunar Sister Collective's Editor (and qualified yoga teacher), Amy, explains how to do it at home.
+Here's how to do it.

 How to start belly breathing

 To begin your belly breathing practice, start by bringing yourself safely down to the floor:

 1. Sit up tall on the floor, legs stretched out long in front of you

 2. Bring your hands up level with your shoulders.

 3. Point your toes and tuck your chin in towards your chest.